luigiMinardi/movieClubBackend/README.md

 * Create the data base:

-    <span style="color:red">You need to have mysql installed and running on your computer for this to work</span>.
+    <u>**You need to have mysql installed and running on your computer for this to work**</u>.
 At the first time you may need to create the db directly on mysql (or your UI to use it (like Mysql Workbench)) since sometimes the `sequelize db:create` bugs, but after creating it will work fine so whenever you drop your db you can reacreate by the command instead of manually.

     NPM
     ```bash